Meet Our Founder: eileen Kragie

 Yuri

 The furi guru.
-I am passionate about life and seek to protect the globe, all of her inhabitants, sentient and non sentient.
+I am passionate about life and seek to protect the globe and all of her inhabitants, sentient and non sentient alike.
 And our mystical heavens enveloping this little spinning blue planet on which we find ourselves.

 Please join us, me and my dark sky friends, on this quest to rid the modern world of the scourge of light trespass and light pollution.
 Your life, our lives, depends upon it.